U.S. Geological Survey Manual

 A. Provide safe and healthful working conditions to protect personnel and the visiting public from injuries/illnesses and property from accidental damage.

-B. Include safety and occupational health as an integral part of every operation.
+B. Include occupational safety and health as an integral part of every operation.

 C. Hold managers and supervisors accountable and provide them recognition for implementation and management of the Program within their scope of authority and responsibility.

-E. Require that no personnel be subjected to restraint, interference, coercion, discrimination, or reprisal for filing a report of an alleged unsafe or unhealthful working condition or otherwise participating in the Program.
+E. Require that no personnel be subjected to restraint, interference, coercion, discrimination, or reprisal for filing a report of an alleged unsafe or unhealthful working condition or for otherwise participating in the Program.

 G. Require personnel and supervisors to identify and correct unsafe and unhealthful conditions and to know and follow safe and healthful work rules and practices.

-H. Use safety and health committees, where appropriate, to enhance the Program (see Chapter 9).
+H. Use occupational safety and health committees, where appropriate, to enhance the Program.
+(See SM 445-2-H.9.)